-The Grand Union Orchestra has been the acknowledged pioneer and leading exponent of cross-cultural music making in the UK for over 30 years, and continues to blaze a trail unrivalled by any other organisation.
+The Grand Union Orchestra has been the acknowledged pioneer and leading exponent of cross-cultural music making in the UK for over 30 years.
+Once memorably described as 'making cultural diversity an art-form', it continues to blaze a trail unrivalled by any other organisation.

-Here is a quick taste of how we set about achieving it:
+Here is a typical example of how we contribute to that principle:

 THE GRAND UNION ORCHESTRA AT A GLANCE…

 - Large-scale shows with adult and student participation – eg Undream’d Shores

 - Performances by the 18-strong Grand Union Orchestra – various programmes

 - Performances by 8- to 10-piece groups – Trading Roots

 - Concerts and other events for families – The Isle is Full of Noises

 - Practical creative workshops for young musicians – Music Untamed